OpenSees

 (PEER) Center.
 OpenSees allows users to create finite element applications for simulating the response of structural and geotechnical systems subjected to earthquakes.
-This framework was developed by Frank McKenna and Gregory L. Fenves with significant contributions from Michael H. Scott, Terje Haukaas, Armen Der Kiureghian, Remo M. de Souza, Filip C. Filippou, Silvia Mazzoni, and Boris Jeremic.
+This framework was developed by Frank McKenna and Gregory L. Fenves with significant contributions from Michael H. Scott, Terje Haukaas, Armen Der Kiureghian, Remo de Souza, Filip C. Filippou, Silvia Mazzoni, and Boris Jeremic.
 OpenSees is primarily written in C++ and uses several Fortran numerical libraries for linear equation solving.

 Licensing

 The license permits the use, reproduction, modification, and distribution by educational, research, and non-profit entities for non-commercial purposes.
 Use, reproduction, and modification by other entities is allowed for internal purposes, but these entities cannot redistribute the program or its derivatives.

 Usage

 Users of OpenSees create applications by writing scripts in either the Tcl or Python programming language.

 OpenSees developers manage the source code at GitHub.